okaryo/VSCodeExtension/timechecker/README.md

 # timechecker README

 ## Features
-- Current time is displayed at the status bar.
+- Current time and Passed time since opening a editor-window is displayed at the status bar.
-- Total time from opening editor is displayed together.

 ## Requirements